 A person with a high body fat ratio may retain oxycodone for longer periods of time.
 Likewise, a person who has a more moderate fat ratio will flush oxycodone quicker.

 Taking oxycodone on an empty stomach could result in shorter detection time, as opposed to taking the drug with a meal that is high in fat.
 Hydration is also an essential factor in detection time.
 The more water someone drinks, the faster his or her body can process the drug.

-At The Bluffs, we understand that facing an opioid addiction can be difficult.
+At Vertava Health of Ohio, we understand that facing an opioid addiction can be difficult.
 If you are abusing or addicted to oxycodone, our treatment specialists can offer a compassionate and personalized approach to help you face and overcome your addiction.

 Recovery from oxycodone abuse is not simple, but it is possible with the right treatment.
-At The Bluffs, we offer specialized drug addiction treatment programs that integrate quality medical care with a variety of other therapeutic and effective treatment services.
+At Vertava Health of Ohio, we offer specialized drug addiction treatment programs that integrate quality medical care with a variety of other therapeutic and effective treatment services.